 Treatments for Osteoarthritis

-There is no cure for osteoarthritis (OA).
+There is no cure for OA.
 Most symptoms can be managed with lifestyle changes and medicines.
-Surgery may be an option if these do not work.
-It is best if OA is found early and treated.
-This can control it and lessen joint damage.
+People who are not helped by these methods may need surgery.
+Early treatment can improve outcomes and lessen joint damage.

 OA treatment involves: